 - Have you ever been bankrupt?

-Our calculator can give you an idea of how much you could borrow, based on your earnings and spend each month.
-You can then use our calculator to see how much your monthly mortgage payments might be for the mortgages we offer.
+Our 'How much could I borrow?' calculator can give you an idea of how much you could borrow, based on your earnings and spend each month.
+It can then show you how much your monthly mortgage payments might be for the mortgages we offer.

 In our branches, you can also speak to an adviser, who’ll ask you a few questions to give you an indication of how much you could borrow.